udbh4v/AICM/README.md

-# Zap
+# AICM

 > **Snip noisy command output before it hits your AI.**
 > 60–90% fewer tokens.
 Zero quality loss.
 Runs entirely on-device.

-Zap is a high-performance CLI proxy written in Rust.
+AICM is a high-performance CLI proxy written in Rust.
 It sits between your AI coding assistant (Claude, Copilot, Cursor, Gemini, …) and the shell, then filters, groups, deduplicates, and truncates command output so the AI gets a compact summary instead of thousands of noisy lines.

 ```
-Without Zap                                    With Zap
+Without AICM                                    With AICM

-AI  --git status-->  shell  -->  git           AI  --git status-->  zap  -->  git
+AI  --git status-->  shell  -->  git           AI  --git status-->  AICM  -->  git
   ^                              |               ^                   |        |
   |  ~2,000 tokens (raw)         |               |   ~200 tokens     | filter |
   +------------------------------+               +-------(filtered)--+--------+